pya-h/url-poker/README.md

 # Poker App
 # Language: Python
 Simple poker app for glitch.
-As you know the glitch provides free hosting for node.js/python/etc.
+As you know glitch.com provides free hosting for node.js/python/etc.

 But it sends apps that aren't active a while to sleep.
 So next time you try to access your web app, it may take a while, or if it has some scheduling and stuff like that, it will encounter with some problems.